rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 This article explores how to build wallet solutions using AWS procucts.

 AWS Nitro Enclaves enables confidential computing for secure key management in blockchain applications.
-Learn how **Circle** leverages AWS to support USDC, Programmable Wallets, and global financial services, and how **Fireblocks** uses Nitro Enclaves to strengthen multi-party computation (MPC) wallet infrastructure.
+It covers how **Circle** uses AWS for USDC, Programmable Wallets and its financial services, and how **Fireblocks** uses Nitro Enclaves in its multi-party computation (MPC) wallet infrastructure.

 This article is a summary of the following video [AWS re:Invent 2024 - Blockchain wallets on AWS: Secure, smart, and scalable](https://www.youtube.com/watch?v=hKZtadwZgw8) made with [NoteGPT](https://notegpt.io) and with a few annotation by me.